 The case of impossibility in observing the law

 This is not a case of a doubtful law requiring the invocation of epikeia.
 This is a matter of both physical and moral impossibility in observing the law, treated under the rules governing Canon Law and moral theology.
 Traditionalist pseudo-clergy wishing to justify their own operations triumphantly claim that in violating Can.1385 — which requires permission to publish anything treating of theology, the Catholic faith, prayers and religious images — those so doing are appealing to epikeia and so cannot chastise them for doing the same.
 But this is not true in this case because Traditionalists, who also justify their operations by pointing to Can.
 15 and the cessation of a doubtful law, cannot apply it to their situation.
-The laws that apply to them are invalidating and incapacitating laws, which forbid them from acting unless they possess the necessary jurisdiction.
-And these are excluded from consideration under Can.
-15. Both canonists and moral theologians also unanimously agree that regarding the validity of the Sacraments, they cannot be administered or received whenever doubt exists.
+The reason they cannot apply it is because both canonists and moral theologians unanimously agree that regarding the validity of the Sacraments, they cannot be administered or received whenever doubt exists.
+To invoke Canon 15, Traditionalists first would have to prove their ordinations/consecrations were certainly valid.

 Rev. Dominic Prummer says in his Manual of Moral Theology that if a person finds it completely impossible to observe a law, then absolute impossibility excuses from the observance of the law.
 Moral impossibility does not excuse from the observance of natural law, but it usually excuses from positive law with the exception of invalidating laws.
 Moral impossibility makes an act so difficult that the majority of men would never or only rarely perform such an act… [When] the law becomes detrimental to the common good and thus ceases to be law this is embodied in the well-known principle ‘no positive law obliges when there is grave inconvenience’ and applies also to divine positive law” (no. 107, 108).
 The canonist Rev. P.J.
 Lyddon, in his Ready Answers in Canon Law (1937) says that when doubtful Church laws (Can.
 15) “do not bind, we act as if they did not exist until the legislator explains them.”